 Injury Attorneys | Restoring LivesTM

-Whether you were in a traffic accident, suffered a bad fall, or if your injury was the result of a sporting event or military service, a traumatic brain injury can have a major impact on your life.
+Whether you were in a traffic accident or suffered a bad fall, a traumatic brain injury (TBI) can have a major impact on your life.
 Internal bleeding, bruising, or swelling in the brain is a serious injury, and depending on the area of the brain that was affected, you could suffer some form of impairment or disability for months or years after your accident.

 Communication problems mean that using phones or talking to coworkers or clients becomes difficult.
 Mobility problems, paralysis, and numbness can require special accommodations in an office.
 Physical jobs that require a great deal of lifting, grasping, or moving could become impossible.
 Office jobs and record-keeping jobs might need to be ruled out for someone with memory loss or concentration problems.
 Vision problems make detail, maintenance, inspection, and assembly a challenge.

-The Disability Rating Scale was developed and tested for adult and older juvenile patients with TBIs in an inpatient rehabilitation setting.
-This scale is used to track individual progress as well as give them a numerical score suggesting how impaired they are.
+The disability rating scale (DRS) was developed and tested for adult and older juvenile patients with TBIs in an inpatient rehabilitation setting.
+This scale is used to track individual progress as well as give a numerical score suggesting a level of impairment.
 The test can be self-administered or scored through an interview to gauge functional changes for patients on the scale from coma to full functionality.
-It uses the World Health Organization categories of impairment, disability, and handicap to gauge cognitive and physical functionality.
+It uses the World Health Organization’s categories of impairment, disability, and handicap to gauge cognitive and physical functionality.

-This is where documents are important for you and your personal injury attorney.
-Keep your emergency room records, clinic notes, counselor or caseworker notes, any test results, documentation of impairments beyond your TBI, and even written statements from friends, family, and coworkers or employers.
+This requirement is where documents are important for you and your personal injury attorney.
+Keep copies of your emergency room records, clinic notes, counselor or caseworker notes, test results, documentation of impairments beyond your TBI, and even written statements from friends, family, and coworkers or employers.

-It can be hard to know what to do after your traumatic brain injury.
+It can be difficult to know what to do after a traumatic brain injury.
 If you have a temporary or permanent disability as a result of your injury, your life has been drastically changed.
 You do not have to face your fight for justice alone.